haxamxam/CNN_ImageClassifier_CatDog/README.md

 ## Data Setup

-Please ensure that your Data set up the following way
+Please ensure that your data is set up the following way
 ```bash
 |-- PetImages
         |-- Dog